 Exercise some common sense and be sure no dangerous items are around, and you will be in good shape.

-Chinchillas should be chewing; they do chew, and you should never try and end this behavior.
+Always remember one thing: chinchillas should be chewing.
+They chew a lot and you should never try and end this behavior.

-It’s essential for their health and well-being and will continue for the next 15 years or for however long your chinchilla lives.
+It’s essential for their health and well-being and will continue for the next 15 to 20 years, or however long your chinchilla lives.

 It’s just what they do.

-Keep a good stock of good/safe chinchilla chew items on hand, and you likely will never have anything to worry about.
+Keep a good stock of good/safe chinchilla chew items on hand, and you should never have anything to worry about.

-As always, I love to encourage feedback from the readers.
+As always, I love to encourage feedback from you.

 What issues have you run into when it comes to chinchilla chewing?

-Do you have any other safe chew toy recommendations you can share with the readers?
+Do you have any other safe chew toy recommendations you can share with the rest of us?